Azul Tequila: Reception

 With an approximate cost of $5,000,000 United States dollars, this production was praised by the critics, but was not a great success with the Mexican audience.
 It was a successful telenovela in Europe, Asia, Malaysia, and Thailand.
 This was the first telenovela for Ursula Pratts with TV Azteca, and also the first in 10 years after Monte Calvario in 1988.

+The series was also acquired by BBC Knowledge and was one of its launch shows in 1999 where it even had a dedicated website with content in both English and Spanish.